poap-xyz/poap-sdk/README.md

 >
 > This product is in development and is not intended to be used in a production environment.
 >
-> If you want to collaborate and leave us feedback, you can do so [here](https://github.com/poap-xyz/poap.js/discussions/19)
+> If you want to collaborate and leave us feedback, you can do so [here](https://github.com/poap-xyz/poap-sdk/discussions/19)

-# POAP.js
+# POAP SDK

-POAP.js is a collection of SDKs and utilities for interacting with the POAP ecosystem.
+POAP SDK is a collection of SDKs and utilities for interacting with the POAP ecosystem.
 The library provides a set of classes and methods to simplify working with it.

 ## Installation